Althorix50/LocuSense_repo/firmware/esp32c6/README.md

 Matter over Thread application for an ESP32-C6 Sleepy End Device (SED) that acts as a bridge for an external STM32-based sensor head.
 The ESP32 exposes three environmental sensors (temperature, humidity, CO₂) plus three Matter Power Source endpoints while the STM32 pushes measurements over a simple ASCII UART protocol.

+The design goal is reliability with minimal wake time: the ESP32 sleeps between Thread polls, wakes instantly on `WAKE`, and mirrors STM32 telemetry to Matter clusters without additional parsing on the controller side.

 Key features
 ------------
 - ESP-Matter based Matter-over-Thread SED with commissioning helpers (QR/manual codes sent over UART).
-- Low-speed UART (9600 Bd) plus WAKE/READY GPIO handshake so the STM32 can wake the ESP32 from light sleep when a frame is ready.
+- Low-speed UART (9600 Bd) plus WAKE/READY GPIO handshake so the STM32 can wake the ESP32 from light sleep when a frame is ready to send.
 - Environmental telemetry comes from the STM32 (`DATA ...` frames) and is mapped to Matter Temperature Measurement, Relative Humidity Measurement, Air Quality, and the custom Concentration Measurement cluster (CO₂).
 - Rich power-source modelling: independent endpoints for USB (wired), Li-Ion (rechargeable), and LiSOCl₂ (primary cell) including voltage, presence and charge/replace status derived from telemetry.
 - UART command channel allows the STM32 to control commissioning (`COMM START/STOP`), factory reset, QR/manual code retrieval, and to query fabrics or runtime status.